platanus/lita-dependencies/README.md

 # lita-dependencies

-This plugin allow a Slack team to receieve messages
+This plugin allow a Slack team to receieve messages about new gems in the organization

 ## Installation